zigbeer/cc-znp/README.md

 **cc-znp** allows you to interact with TI's CC253X ZigBee Network Processor(ZNP) on node.js via *TI Z-Stack Monitor and Test(MT) APIs* upon an UART interface.

+This project aims to provide an opportunity for those who like to build IoT applications with zigbee on node.js.
+With node.js, back-end developers can have RESTful APIs to bring zigbee machines to web world easily, and can push machines to the cloud as well.
+For front-end developers, they can do more creative things with Javascript, and can build any fascinating GUI they want with many cool UI frameworks.

 <a name="ZNP"></a>
 ## 2. ZigBee Network Processor

 The following diagram shows the scenario when CC253X operates as a ZNP.
 In this case, the ZigBee stack is running on CC253X, and the application (app) is running on an external host, i.e. a microcontroller or an application processor.
 The app can do its job in a resourceful environment and work with ZNP for network transportation.

-This project aims to provide an opportunity for those who like to build IoT applications with zigbee on node.js.
-With node.js, back-end developers can have RESTful APIs to bring zigbee machines to web world easily, and can push machines to the cloud as well.
-For front-end developer, they can do more creative things with Javascript, and can build any fascinating GUI they want with many cool UI frameworks.

 ![Network Processor Configuration](https://github.com/jackchased/cc-znp/blob/master/documents/znp.png)